 2003 – CWSD appointed by Nevada’s Governor as Clean Water Act – Section 208 Water Quality Management Planning Entity for the Carson River Watershed.

-2003 – CWSD awarded a million dollar grant from the Environmental Protection Agency to upgrade the Marlette Water system.
-As grant administrator, CWSD worked with Carson City, State of Nevada, Tahoe Regional Planning Agency, Environmental Protection Agency and others to complete this project in September 2009.
+2003 – CWSD was awarded a million dollar grant from the Environmental Protection Agency to upgrade the Marlette Water System.
+As grant administrator, CWSD worked with Carson City, State of Nevada, Tahoe Regional Planning Agency, Environmental Protection Agency, and others to complete this project in September of 2009.

 2004 – CWSD hosted the Carson River Watershed Conference entitled “Conserving Our Lifeline in the Desert Through Community Development and Floodplain Management”.
 Over 120 people attended representing all regions of the watershed.
 This conference provided the foundation for development of a Regional Floodplain Management Program for the Carson River Watershed.

 2004 – CWSD received the Wendell McCurry 2004 Excellence in Water Quality Award from the Nevada Division of Environmental Protection (NDEP) for its leadership role to improve water quality, riparian habitat, and watershed health in the Carson River Basin.

 2005 – CWSD and FEMA enter into Cooperating Technical Partner Agreement.

 2005 – CWSD hosted the Carson River Symposium featuring a wide-range of speakers seeking to explain the function and administration of the Carson River.
 The symposium was attended by 175 representatives from a diverse mix of public and private agencies and organizations, education institutions, developers, and press from throughout the watershed.